 Manufacturing.
 Liggett purchases and maintains leaf tobacco inventory to support its cigarette manufacturing requirements.
 Liggett believes that there is a sufficient supply of tobacco within the worldwide tobacco market to satisfy its current production requirements.
 Liggett stores its leaf tobacco inventory in warehouses in North Carolina and Virginia.
 There are several different types of tobacco, including flue-cured leaf, burley leaf, Maryland leaf, oriental leaf, cut stems and reconstituted sheet.
 Leaf components of American-style cigarettes are generally the flue-cured and burley tobaccos.
 While premium and discount brands use many of the same tobacco products, input ratios of tobacco products may vary between premium and discount products.
 Foreign flue-cured and burley tobaccos, some of which are used in the manufacture of Liggett's cigarettes, have historically been 30% to 35% less expensive than comparable domestic tobaccos.
-However, during the last two years domestic and foreign tobacco prices have begun to equalize.
+However, in recent years, domestic and foreign tobacco prices have begun to equalize.
 Liggett normally purchases all of its tobacco requirements from domestic and foreign leaf tobacco dealers, much of it under long-term purchase commitments.
-As of December 31, 2010, the majority of Liggett's commitments were for the purchase of domestic tobacco.
+As of December 31, 2011, the majority of Liggett's commitments were for the purchase of foreign tobacco.

 Liggett's cigarette manufacturing facility was designed for the execution of short production runs in a cost-effective manner, which enables Liggett to manufacture and market a wide variety of cigarette brand styles.
-Liggett produces cigarettes in approximately 136 different brand styles as well as private labels for other companies, typically retail or wholesale distributors who supply supermarkets and convenience stores.
+Liggett produces cigarettes in approximately 118 different brand styles as well as private labels for other companies, typically retail or wholesale distributors who supply supermarkets and convenience stores.

-Liggett's facility produced approximately 10.7 billion cigarettes in 2010, but maintains the capacity to produce approximately 18.3 billion cigarettes per year.
+Liggett's facility produced approximately 11.0 billion cigarettes in 2011, but maintains the capacity to produce approximately 18.3 billion cigarettes per year.
 Vector Tobacco has contracted with Liggett to produce most of its cigarettes at Liggett's manufacturing facility in Mebane.

-Research.
-Expenditures by Liggett for research and development activities were \$1.058 million in 2010, \$933,000 in 2009 and \$988,000 in 2008.
-Vector Tobacco has been engaged in research relating to reduced risk cigarette products.
-Expenditures by Vector Tobacco for research and development activities were \$524,000 in 2010, \$1.6 million in 2009 and \$3.0 million in 2008.
+Quality Control and Research.
+Expenditures by Liggett for quality control, research and development activities were \$1.012 million in 2011, \$1.058 million in 2010 and \$933,000 in 2009.
+Vector Tobacco had been engaged in research relating to reduced risk cigarette products.
+Expenditures by Vector Tobacco for research and development activities were \$140,000 in 2011, \$524,000 in 2010 and \$1.6 million in 2009.

 Competition.
-Liggett's competition is now divided into two segments.
+Liggett's competition is divided into two segments.
 The first segment is made up of the three largest manufacturers of cigarettes in the United States: Philip Morris USA Inc., Reynolds American Inc. and Lorillard Tobacco Company.
 These three manufacturers, while primarily premium cigarette based companies, also produce and sell discount cigarettes.